Pesa Acatus Plus: Design

 The Acatus Plus is an electric multiple unit designed for regional rail and commuter rail services, available in configurations ranging from 2 to 6 cars.
 Only 2-car (type 41WE) and 3-car (type 40WE) versions have been produced, while a 4-car version (type 42WE) was designated but not built.

 The Acatus Plus is based on the Pesa Acatus II, with differences in the propulsion and running gear systems, as well as compliance with Technical Specifications for Interoperability (TSI) Lok&Pas crashworthiness standards.

 The units feature a new family of bogies: 27MN (powered) and 42AN (unpowered), with reduced axle spacing of 2,700 mm and 2,600 mm, respectively.
 Powered bogies are equipped with VEM motors and Gmeinder gearboxes, while unpowered bogies use a single pair of pneumatic springs for body support.

 The floor at door areas is 760 mm above rail level, with high-floor sections above powered bogies accessible by steps.
 Transition areas between cars have sloped flooring, and steps at entrances accommodate lower platforms.

-In the first quarter of 2025, Koleje Małopolskie announced a tender for periodic P4-level maintenance and modernization, including the installation of European Train Control System (ETCS) cab signaling, for four of its EN64 units.
+In the first quarter of 2025, Lesser Poland Railways announced a tender for periodic P4-level maintenance and modernization, including the installation of European Train Control System (ETCS) cab signaling, for four of its EN64 units.